Ben-G/Website/content/post/24-Flux-iOS.md

 The very last step of each action handler is to update the state.
 Within the `_applyFilter()` method, we're updating the `isFiltering` state value by checking if any of the filters are now activated.

 There's one important thing to note about this particular store: you might expect to see an additional state update that updates the values of the filters that are stored in the `AnnotationFilterState`.
-Generally that is how we implement our stores, but this implementation is a little specific.
+Generally that is how we implement our stores, but this implementation is a little special.

 Since the filters that are stored in the `AnnotationFilterState` need to interact with much of our existing Objective-C code, we decided to model them as classes.
 This means the store and the annotation filter UI share a reference to the same instances.
 This in turn means that all mutations that happen to filters within the store are implicitly visible to the UI.
 Generally we try to avoid this by exclusively using value types in our state structs - but this is a blog post about real world Flux and in this particular case the compromise for making Objective-C interop easier was acceptable.

-In place of a state update in which we assign the new filters to the state value, we perform a phantom state update.
+In place of a state update in which we assign the new filters to the state value, we perform a phantom state update as the last step of `_applyFilter()`:

+{{< highlight swift >}}
+// Phantom state update to refresh the cell state, technically not needed since filters are reference types
+// and previous statement already triggers a state update. self._state.value = self._state.value
+{{< /highlight >}}

 This state update will now kick off the mechanism that updates the UI - we'll discuss the details of that process in a second.

 Technically the last line would not be necessary, since the update of `isFiltering` in the statement before already triggers a state update and a subsequent UI update.
-However, I did not want the state update logic for filters to depend on that independent state update.
+However, I did not want these independent state updates to depend on each other.

 We dived pretty deep into the implementation details so I want to end this section with a reminder of the high level store responsibilities: